Sanjeev-8205/ga4_dataset-bigquery-analytics/README.md

 ### Dashboards
 - The `Dashboards/` folder contains the snapshots of dashboard pages made using Looker Studio.
-- Read the readme in `dashboards/` to get a good idea about it.
+- Read the readme in `dashboards/` for an overview of each page.

+---

 ## Software Platforms
 - **BigQuery**
-  To fetch the data and manipulate it to make it business ready.
+  Used to query the GA4 dataset, perform transformations and build business-ready tables.

 - **LookerStudio**
-  Creates the dashboard pages using the data processed in BigQuery.
+  Creates inetractive dashboard pages based on BigQuery mart tables.